adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/angular.md

 </html>
 ```

 I haven't done much to these except adjust the script links to resolve to the JavaScript CDN.
-In addition, there
-are some basic CSS/JS libraries that all the ToDoMVC applications use.
-I've copied those from the ToDoMVC
-site into my project in `~/Content/spa/todomvc`.
+In addition, there are some basic CSS/JS libraries that all the ToDoMVC applications use.
+I've copied those from the ToDoMVC site into my project in `~/Content/spa/todomvc`.

 ### Copy the ToDoMVC application into Content

 I've created a directory `~/Content/spa/angular` with a direct copy of the [AngularJS][5] application.
-Everything
-under the `js` directory has been copied, preserving the directory structure.

-At this point, you can publish your application and you will see the original ToDoMVC application prior to our
-making it work with Azure Mobile Apps.
+Everything under the `js` directory has been copied, preserving the directory structure.
+At this point, you can publish your application and you will see the original ToDoMVC application prior to making it work with Azure Mobile Apps.

 ## Cloud Connectivity

-The logic for the storage of the data behind the task list all happens in `services\todoStorage.js`, and our
-changes are all limited to that file.
+The logic for the storage of the data behind the task list all happens in `services\todoStorage.js`, and our changes are all limited to that file.
 In this case, we will have a local cache of the data.
-This local
-cache is read at the beginning of the application.
-When the user wants to make a change to the data, we
-modify the data locally and remotely at the same time.
+This local cache is read at the beginning of the application.
+When the user wants to make a change to the data, we modify the data locally and remotely at the same time.

 We have a small complexity - the model used by ToDoMVC does not match the model on the backend.
-As a result,
-we need to do conversions between the two models when we perform backend operations.
-This is surprisingly common,
-especially when using backend databases that you do not control.
+As a result, we need to do conversions between the two models when we perform backend operations.
+This is surprisingly common, especially when using backend databases that you do not control.

 Let's start with the basics.
-Here is the recipe for the promise-based Angular factory, with our
-Azure Mobile Apps initializer embedded:
+Here is the recipe for the promise-based Angular factory, with our Azure Mobile Apps initializer embedded:

 ```javascript
 /*global angular */